gvbarroso/gvbarroso.github.io/index.md

 <br><br>
 As of May 2022 I will be a postdoc with Aaron Ragsdale at the University of Wisconsin-Madison.
 There I will face my scariest demons and finally find out if I can do proper population genetics theory!
 <br><br>
+s
 ## Life outside academia
 Truth be told, these days life outside academia essentially means Chess.
 What started out as a little pandemic project quickly gained momentum and I am even coming back to the "competitive" scene.
 My long-term goal is to get the title of FIDE master, but that should take a good number of years and whether I can keep a decent study routine of the game remains to be seen.
 In the meantime, you cand find me playing blitz and rapid on [Lichess](lichess.org) under the nickname "QuebelezaFirula", a Brazilian Portuguese wordplay with the name of the French-Iranian genius Alireza Firouzja.
 <br><br>
-Other than that, I do enjoy cooking, playing tennis, football and of course, hiking (like ~98% of academics).
-And if chess would not be nerdy enough, you can add Magic:the Gathering to the list of games as well.
+Other than that, I very much enjoy cooking, playing tennis, football and of course, hiking (like ~98% of academics).
+And if chess would not be nerdy enough, you can add Risk and Magic:the Gathering to the list of games that I take rather seriously.
 <br>
 Next on the bucket list is learning how to play an instrument.
 At 16, I tried the bass, but life got in the way at the time...
 <br><br>